-Prekindergarten/Primary PK-3
+Prekindergarten/Primary PK-3 Subtest 1: Developmental Knowledge

-1 Knowledge of child growth and development
+1 Knowledge of child growth, child development, and relationships with families and the community

-- 1. Demonstrate knowledge of the major effects of genetics, health, nutrition, public policy, environment, and economics on child development. - 2.
-Identify the sequence of development and the milestones (e.g., social-emotional, cognitive, language, physical) for the typically developing child. - 3.
+- 1. Identify the major effects of genetics, health, nutrition, public policy, environment, and economics on child development. - 2.
+Identify the developmental stages (e.g., social-emotional, cognitive, language, physical) and the milestones for the typically developing child. - 3.
 Identify atypical development (e.g., social-emotional, cognitive, language, physical). - 4.
-Choose strategies for designing and implementing instructional practices to support typically and atypically developing young children. - 5.
-Identify the influences of substance abuse, physical abuse, and emotional distress on child development. - 6.
-Recognize ways in which children's early experiences and culturally transmitted knowledge contribute to individual differences in development and learning. - 7.
-Identify the influence of scientific research on theories of cognitive and social development, the principles of how children learn, and the development and implementation of instructional strategies.
+Identify and distinguish the influences of substance abuse, physical abuse, and emotional distress on child development. - 5.
+Identify diverse family systems and recognize their influences on children's early experiences which contribute to individual differences and development and learning. - 6.
+Identify the influence of scientific research on theories of cognitive and social development, the principles of how children learn, and the development and implementation of instructional strategies. - 7.
+Identify and apply strategies to involve families in their child's development and learning in all phases of school programs. - 8.
+Identify and apply strategies to facilitate family and community partnerships.

-2 Knowledge of foundations of early childhood (PreK-3) education
+2 Knowledge of the profession and foundations of early childhood (PreK-3) education

-- 1. Identify theorists, theories, and benchmarks in the fields of early childhood education and their implications for the classroom teacher of young children. - 2.
-Identify curriculum models of early childhood and elementary education programs in a variety of settings. - 3.
-Identify the impact of federal and state laws on education in the classroom (e.g., English for Speakers of Other Languages, Individuals with Disabilities Education Improvement Act).
+- 1. Identify theorists, theories, and developmental domains (e.g., physical, cognitive, socialemotional) in the fields of early childhood education and their implications for the classroom teacher of young children. - 2.
+Identify models of early childhood curriculum (e.g., Montessori, Creative Curriculum). - 3.
+Identify and analyze the impact of federal and state laws on education in the classroom (e.g., English for Speakers of Other Languages, Individuals with Disabilities Education Act). - 4.
+Identify professional organizations, websites, and scholarly journals in the field of early childhood education. - 5.
+Interpret professional standards set by early childhood and elementary educational organizations (e.g., National Association for the Education of Young Children, Association for Childhood Education International, National Council of Teachers of Mathematics, Southern Early Childhood Association).